- It is assumed that advertisers have read this rate card and agree to its conditions without any further contract or notice.

 - The acceptability of an ad for publication will be based upon legal, social, professional, and ethical considerations.

 - Ads must be in keeping with the professional policies of the American Speech-Language-Hearing Association.

 - NSSLHA is a legally recognized affiliate organization of ASHA and follows ASHA’s advertising policies and procedures.
 NSSLHA is the recognized pre-professional association for undergraduate and graduate students interested in the discipline of the communication sciences.

 - ASHA reserves the right to refuse, reject, or cancel any ad for any reason at any time without liability, even though previously acknowledged or accepted.

 - Acceptance of an ad does not imply ASHA’s endorsement or guarantee of the product or service advertised.
 ASHA is not responsible for any claims made in an ad.

-- ASHA practice professionals review all ads for claims and use of person-first language.
+- ASHA practice professionals review all ads for claims.

 - Statements about and illustrations of all products must meet professional standards.
 They must not be deceptive or misleading by either statement or omission, must not disparage others in the ad or on their website, and must not make unsupported claims.

 - Advertisers making claims are expected to have research data that substantiates these claims and that is easily assessable via a website and/or made available upon request.